 "Give me my money.
 Give me my one hundred pounds," I said.
+It about on the said.

 The official looked angry and said, "Show me your Identity Card.
 I don't know you."

 The official gave back my money order and he turned away.